jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

           assert None is None
           self.assertIsNotNone(None)

-the terminal_ shows :ref:`AssertionError<what causes AssertionError?>` with a clearer message
+the terminal_ is your friend and shows :ref:`AssertionError<what causes AssertionError?>` with a clearer message

 .. code-block:: python